 Handle can be chewed off easily

 Jolly Pets balls are based on similar toys sold to keep horses entertained.
 They’re hollow plastic balls with handles that bounce, float, and roll unpredictably enough to keep your dog engaged.
-Dogs that like to chase and carry are especially likely to enjoy a Tug-n-Toss ball, so they're often a hit with herding dogs like border collies and Australian shepherds.
+Herding dogs that like to chase and carry are especially likely to enjoy a Tug-n-Toss ball, such as border collies and Australian shepherds.

 Jolly Pets Tug-n-Toss toys come in four sizes, from small to extra-large, and they never pop, even when punctured by a rowdy dog having a ball with one.

 Best for Fetch: Chuckit!
 Classic Launcher Dog Toy

 Allows dog owners to throw farther